anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 [0, 1, 1, 0, ...
 0, 1, 1, 1]
 ```

-Then, we need to prepare the actual list of class result using the class referred from filenames.
+Then, we need to prepare the list of actual class result, using the class label referred from filenames.
 ```python
 # TASK 5.3.3: Prepare actual result using filenames
 y_true = [0 if 'cat' in filename else 1 for filename in test_data.filenames]